Mr-Proxy-source/BadUSB-Payloads/Lazagne/README.md

 * Plug in your device
 * Run The Script
-* And give it 2 seconds to run!
+* And give it few seconds to run!

 ## Contributing
 ### [AlessandroZ](https://github.com/AlessandroZ)